Elez Isufi

-Elez Isufi born in 1861 is an Albanian patriot, Kachak and military leader known for his prominent role in the Albanian resistance against the Kingdom of Serbs, Croats, and Slovenes (later Yugoslavia) in the early 20th century as part of the Kachak Movement, as well as the democratic uprisings against the regime of Ahmet Zogu in the 1920s.
+Elez Isufi, born in 1861, was an Albanian patriot, Kachak and military leader, known for his prominent role in the Albanian resistance against the Kingdom of Serbs, Croats, and Slovenes (later Yugoslavia) in the early 20th century, as part of the Kachak Movement, as well as the democratic uprisings against the regime of Ahmet Zogu in the 1920s.

 Early life

 Elez Isuf Ndreu was born in the village of Sllove, Dibra in 1861.
 His family came from the village of Soricë in Zall-Dardhë, but they moved due to economic hardships.
 Although he himself was uneducated, Isufi advocated for the education of Albanian children and financially sponsored the opening of a school in the local area alongside the teacher Hoxhë Kalla.

 Activities

 Elez Isufi is active against the Ottoman forces during the Albanian uprisings against the Ottoman Empire.
 In one clash on 4 May 1912, 11 Ottoman soldiers were left dead or wounded by Isufi's unit of fighters.
 Isufi and his band of guerrilla fighters resisted the advances of Serbian troops in 1912, and he led reinforcements of Albanian fighters from Dibër at the Battle of Luma.
 After the Albanian Declaration of Independence, Isufi supported the new Albanian government that was headed by Ismail Qemali, aligning himself with figures such as Hasan Prishtina, Isa Boletini and Bajram Curri.
 Isufi and a number of fellow chieftains from Dibra did not join forces with Essad Pasha Toptani out of their loyalty to the Albanian government.
 Due to the fact that many Albanian-inhabited territories remained under the control of occupying forces, a general uprising was planned in 1913, spear-headed by figures that included Elez Isufi.